Pre1ude0/Discord-rich-presence-python/README.md

 # Presence app guide
 Documentation for using the PresenceApp discord presence template.

+_Notice: You will need python installed on your system for this template.
+If you don't have python installed you can do so via their [official download page](https://www.python.org/downloads/)_

 ### Steps in order:
 - Creating an application on the discord developer portal
 - Uploading the required images onto the developer portal
 - Getting the id of the application
 - Downloading the template
+- Installing the required packages
 - Filling out the python template
+- Running the app

 ### Step 1: Creating an application
 To create an application we will have to go to [the discord developer portal](https://discord.com/developers) and create a new application by clicking `New Aplication`!